Restaurant Visa Sponsorship Jobs in South Carolina

 Are there state-specific considerations for restaurant visa sponsorship in South Carolina?

 South Carolina's restaurant labor market is heavily shaped by its tourism calendar.
 Coastal markets like Charleston and Myrtle Beach see significant hiring surges between spring and fall, which affects both H-2B seasonal filings and full-time openings.
-Employers sponsoring H-1B workers for management or culinary roles must meet Department of Labor prevailing wage requirements, which are set at the county level and differ across the state's markets.
+Employers sponsoring H-1B visa workers for management or culinary roles must meet Department of Labor prevailing wage requirements, which are set at the county level and differ across the state's markets.

 What is the prevailing wage for sponsored restaurant jobs in South Carolina?